Ecology of Bermuda: Birds

 Over 360 species of bird have been recorded on Bermuda.
 The majority of these are migrants or vagrants from North America or elsewhere.
-Only 24 species breed; 13 of these are thought to be native.
+Only 24 species breed on the island; 13 of these are thought to be native.

 One endemic species is the Bermuda petrel or cahow (Pterodroma cahow), which was thought to have been extinct since the 1620s.
 Its ground-nesting habitats had been severely disrupted by introduced species and colonists had killed the birds for food.
 In 1951, researchers discovered 18 breeding pairs, and started a recovery program to preserve and protect the species.

-An endemic subspecies is the Bermuda white-eyed vireo or chick-of-the-village (Vireo griseus bermudianus).
-The national bird of Bermuda is the white-tailed tropicbird or longtail, which is a summer migrant to Bermuda, its most northerly breeding site in the world.
+Another endemic subspecies is the Bermuda white-eyed vireo or chick-of-the-village (Vireo griseus bermudianus).
+The national bird of Bermuda is the white-tailed tropicbird or longtail, which is a summer migrant to Bermuda, its most northerly breeding site.
 Other native birds include the eastern bluebird, grey catbird and perhaps the common ground dove.
-The common moorhen is the most common native waterbird; very small numbers of American coot and pied-billed grebe are breeding.
+The common gallinule is the most common native waterbird; very small numbers of American coot and pied-billed grebe are breeding.
 Small numbers of common tern nest around the coast.
 The barn owl and mourning dove colonized the island during the 20th century, and the green heron has recently begun to breed.

 Of the introduced birds, the European starling, house sparrow, great kiskadee, rock dove, American crow and chicken are all very numerous and considered to be pests.
 Other introduced species include the mallard, northern cardinal, European goldfinch and small numbers of orange-cheeked and common waxbills.
 The yellow-crowned night heron was introduced in the 1970s to replace the extinct native heron.

 Fossil remains of a variety of species have been found on the island, including a crane, an owl and the short-tailed albatross.
 Some of these became extinct as the islands' land-mass shrank by nine tenths after the Last Glacial Maximum, while others were exterminated by early settlers.
 The Bermuda petrel was thought to be extinct until its rediscovery in 1951.

 Among the many non-breeding migrants are a variety of shorebirds, herons and ducks.
 In spring many shearwaters can be seen of the South Shore.
 Over 30 species of New World warbler are seen each year, with the yellow-rumped warbler being the most abundant.
 The arrival of many species is dependent on weather conditions; low-pressure systems moving across from North America often bring many birds to the islands.
 Among the rare visitors recorded are the Siberian flycatcher from Asia and the fork-tailed flycatcher and tropical kingbird from South America.

 Insects

-Lawrence Ogilvie, Bermuda's agricultural scientist 1923 to 1928 identified 395 Bermuda insects and wrote the Department of Agriculture's 52-page book The Insects of Bermuda, including Aphis Ogilviei that he discovered.
+Lawrence Ogilvie, Bermuda's agricultural scientist 1923 to 1928 identified 395 local insects and wrote the Department of Agriculture's 52-page book The Insects of Bermuda, including Aphis ogilviei, which he discovered.